 If you take a stroll on a summer’s day through any of London’s many parks and green spaces, you will probably enjoy checking out the local wildlife and watching the local native bird population thriving and going about their daily lives.
-However, if you happen to find yourself in Kingston Upon Thames, Richmond, Twickenham, or some areas of South London such as Catford and parts of Battersea, you may find yourself face to face with a totally different species of bird entirely!
+However, if you happen to find yourself in Central London, Kingston Upon Thames, Richmond, Twickenham, or some areas of South London such as Catford and parts of Battersea, you may find yourself face to face with a totally different species of bird entirely!
 It comes as a surprise to most people who are not local to London to learn that London plays host to several large and thriving colonies of feral parrots, which can easily be seen and heard in several areas of the city, particularly during the summer months.
 But how did these wild and exotic birds end up living in the parks and green spaces of London, how have they survived, and where did they come from?
 Read on to find out more!

 While there are a couple of different species of parrots living wild in pockets of land across the city, the largest colonies of most commonly seen wild London parrots are feral rose-ringed parakeets.
 These birds are a prolific Afro-Asian species, easily identifiable by their bright green colouration and, on the male of the species, distinctive red ring around the neck.
 A mature adult bird stands around 40cm tall, including the tail feathers, and they have a loud and piercing squawking call.
 Rose-ringed parakeets are popular as pets, and like many parrots, can be trained to mimic human speech.
 Monk parakeets are another species that is growing exponentially in amongst the native wildlife of London, being similar in appearance to the rose-ringed parakeet but with a white chest and slightly sturdier build.
 Parakeets build large nests, often forming several feet across, and live mainly in trees and high bushes.